Photos and Fingerprints

 The area behind you in the photo should be uncluttered and either white or off-white.
 Sit in front of a plain white or off-white background for best results.

 Be sure to have a natural expression on your face when you take your photo, like those shown here:

 Do not wear a hat or head covering that obscures the hair or hairline, unless worn daily for a religious purpose.
 Your full face must be visible, and the head covering must not cast any shadows on your face.
 Glasses may not be worn in visa photos.

-Visa applicants are fingerprinted by the U.S. Embassy as part of the visa interview.
+Visa applicants are fingerprinted by the U.S. Embassy or Consulate as part of the visa interview.
 During the visa application process, usually at the interview, an ink-free, digital fingerprint scan will be quickly taken.
 There are some applicants whose fingerprints are not required, including:

 - Applicants traveling on official government business, except for A-3 and G-5 applicants

 - Applicants under the age of 14 or over the age of 79

 For more information about visa application photo specifications, visit the Department of State's website.

 The Department of State also has a photo FAQ (Frequently Asked Questions) here.